Frozen Data

 ]

-// now `myPolygon` will be frozen, in dev mode it cannot be changed anymore
+// now it is frozen; in dev mode it cannot be changed anymore

-// and things like `getSnapshot` will work over it
+// and utilities like `getSnapshot` will work on it

 const myFrozenPolygon = frozen(myPolygon)